 Practicum is required for a minimum of 24 hours per week during the daytime, Monday through Friday.

 The comprehensive examination is a 3-part exam.
 The objective (200 multiple-choice questions) and take-home essay portions are taken following the completion of the first two years of required coursework.
 The STEPPS portion of the exam is administered in three parts, one each in the spring/summer following completion of years one, two, and three.

 Students are given 3 attempts at successfully completing each portion of the comprehensive exam.
 The exams must be taken upon eligibility according to the prescribed course sequence.

 Upon the successful completion of all three portions, doctoral candidacy is achieved and students are awarded the MS in Clinical Psychology degree.

-Watch this video from the American Psychological Association, which features Mark D. Cassano, MS/Psy '12 (PsyD '17), to learn more about how our Clinical PsyD students are integrated into comprehensive medical care settings.
+Watch this video from the American Psychological Association, which features Mark D. Cassano, PsyD '17, to learn more about how our Clinical PsyD students are integrated into comprehensive medical care settings.